-After the revolution, I did a lot of partying with people in the Romanian Army, the nights often fueled by Polish and Russian vodka and a steady mix of heavy metal music, which the military people loved, since they couldn’t get a lot of popular music from the West.
+After the revolution, I did a lot of partying with people in the Romanian Army, the nights often fueled by Polish and Russian vodka and a steady mix of heavy metal music, which the military people loved since they couldn’t get a lot of popular music from the West.
 I’ll try to remember to write up the great story of the night several of us got totally smashed and then I drove an Army captain back to his unit, only to get pulled over by the Army for a possible DWI.
-It’s a story not to be missed.

 The two photos above were taken from the exact same spot just prior to the revolution.
 One looks toward Casa Republicii, The other looks towards the grand boulevard, which was intentionally designed to be one meter wider than the famed Champs De Elysee in Paris.

 The area certainly looks impressive, until one considers the cost — both human and financial.
 Imagine a city with four million people.
 Then, the decision is made to demolish tens of thousands of homes and storefronts in the heart of the city.
 The greater objective was to build a vast new government district — that is almost Orwellian in scope.

 More than 100,000 people were displaced.
 Homes that had been in families for decades were bulldozed (including that of my wife’s family — I would later learn).
 These new blocks of flats were intended to house workers who would ultimately toil away inside Casa Republicii.
 No doubt, the best flats were to go to the highest and most loyal Communist Party officials.